infosec-ucalgary/magpieCTF-2025/pwn/printf2/readme.md

 New email from <cors@nypd.gov>:

-'It appears that *Jake* was using that zombie router to plan some sort of *infiltration*, presumably into Christina's manor.
+It appears that *Jake* was using that zombie router to plan some sort of *infiltration*, presumably into Christina's manor.
 The cyberteam has identified yet another device (out of presumably hundreds) that might have more clues as to what *Jake* was planning.
-Good luck.'
+Good luck.

 >Plot:
 >The buffer that's supposed to hold the flag contains: "xelcgb_vf_tbar", when unencrypted says: